Meu Corre

 app installs in 1st month

-Also we’ve been collecting amazing testimonials of people who has been using the app and expressing how it impacted their lives:
+We’ve been collecting amazing testimonials of people who has been using the app and expressing how it impacted their lives:

 I thank you for making available an app that helps us so much, what I used to do in spreadsheets, was way more complex, today I do my organization in the app.
 Thank you very much for helping.